 In assessing.
 In experiencing.
 In response.

 Like, be like a child seeing something for the first time.
-Like a 35 year old, with a career challenge to handle.
+Like a 35 year old, when facing a career challenge.

 Like a 23 year old...

 It feels like instinct, my responses, when I see a guy doing guy stuff.

 That covers a lot of action. lol